juliogonzalez/ebs-tools/README.md

 ### make_snapshot

-To make an EBS snapshot for a volume
+To make an EBS snapshot for a volume, optionally saving tags.

 ### make_ec2_snapshots

-To make an EBS snapshot for a volume attached to an instance
+To make an EBS snapshot for a volume attached to an instance, optionally saving tags.

 Allows to perform snapshots in parallel.